felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 The aligner was again a OxfordNet-style network and its target was normalized x, y-coordinates of the bonnet and blowhead.
 Inspired by the recent papers related to face image recognition, I replaced the 2 stacks of fully connected layers with a global averaging layer, and used stride=2 convolution instead of max-pooling when reducing feature maps size.
 I also started to apply **batch-normalization** everywhere.

-Heavy data augmentation was applied to prevent overfitting, including rotation, translation, shearing and brightness adjustment.
+Heavy data augmentation was applied to prevent overfitting, which included rotation, translation, shearing and brightness adjustment.
 Note that the target coordinates needed to be adjusted accordingly too.
 This could be done by simply applying the affine transformation matrix to the coordinates.

 Since the aligner was optimized with the MSE objective function similar to the previous approach, I observed similar slow convergence after about 10% of the training time.